-This warranty gives you specific rights, and you may also have other legal rights which may vary from state to state.
+This warranty gives you specific rights, and you may also have other legal rights which may vary from state to state, or province to province.

 Where applicable this warranty is expressly in lieu of all other expressed or implied warranties of BOMBARDIER, its distributors and the selling dealer, including any warranty of merchantability of fitness for any particular purpose; otherwise the implied warranty is limited to the duration of this warranty.
-However, some states do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply.
+However, some states or provinces do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply.

-Neither the distributor, the selling dealer, nor any other person has been authorized to make any affirmation, representation or warranty other than those contained in this warranty, and if made, such affirmation, representation or warranty shall not be enforceables against BOMBARDIER or any other person.
+Neither the distributor, the selling dealer, nor any other person has been authorized to make any affirmation, representation or warranty other than those contained in this warranty, and if made, such affirmation, representation or warranty shall not be enforceable against BOM-BARDIER or any other person.